tgame14/AppliedThermodynamics/README.md

 IN ALL CASES THIS WEBPAGE MUST BE LINKED AS THE SOURCE AND CREDIT MUST BE GIVEN PROPERLY.
 THE DISTRIBUTION OF THIS MOD BY ANYONE OTHER THAN THE CREATOR IS STRICTLY FORBIDDEN.
 COMPILING THIS MOD IS ALLOWED FOR PERSONAL USE ONLY.

+USE THE MOD WITH SPECIAL CARE.
+I AM NOT RESPONSIBLE FOR ANY SORT OR KIND OF DAMAGE DONE TO YOU, YOUR PROPERTY OR ANY OTHER EXTENSION OF YOURSELF.
+THIS MOD IS SUPPLIED 'AS IS'.
+NO GUARRANTIES.

 IN THE CASE OF MODPACKS:
 ADDING THIS MOD TO YOUR MODPACK IS STRICTLY PROHIBITED WITHOUT WRITTEN PERMISSION FROM THE CREATOR.